 You can send your old stinky athletic shoes to Nike and they’ll recycle them.
 The shoes become “Nike Grind,” which is a material used for playgrounds, basketball courts, school tracks, and other play surfaces.
 The program is not restricted to Nike shoes—they’ll accept any brand as long as they don’t have cleats.
-Locate a drop-off near you HERE.
+You can bring

 Use reusable cloth bags

-It may seem like a given but one of the easiest ways to reduce your footprint when it comes to transporting goods is to use reusable cloth bags versus single use bags.
+It may seem like a given but one of the easiest ways to reduce your footprint when it comes to transporting goods is to use reusable cloth bags versus disposable bags.